Burns Park (Detroit): History

+In April of 1901 a strong wind blew the roof off the grandstand and onto the field.
+Given normal prevailing winds direction, that suggests the diamond was in the southwest portion of the property.
+This hypothesis is further supported by an analysis of the hitting at Burns Park which indicates a short left field, consistent with the shape of the block.

 The American League of 1900 was a minor league, previously called the Western League.
 The first game at the park was held on May 6, 1900, with the Tigers losing to the Indianapolis Hoosiers 11–5.
 Besides the Tigers games, an International League game between the Chatham Reds and Port Huron Tunnelites occurred at Burns Park that year.

 The American League declared itself a major league in 1901 and broke relations with the National League.
 On April 28, 1901, the first major league game was played at the ballpark in which the Tigers defeated the Milwaukee Brewers 12–11.

 With peace between the leagues for 1903, the Tigers were advised to abandon Burns Park as being in an unsavory part of town, by which time Burns had sold the club anyway, so Burns Park ceased being a host to professional baseball.

 The last attested official Tigers game at Burns Park was played on September 7, 1902, with an 11–6 win over the Baltimore Orioles, though the team played an exhibition game at the end of September.
 In subsequent years, the Tigers played a handful of Sunday "home" games in other cities, until the city of Detroit relaxed their blue laws to permit Sunday games at Bennett Park in 1907.